S-ecki/DBS_Project/README.md

 ## Website with PHP + Bootstrap

 This was, for sure, the most tricky part for me.
 We had to design a website that enables an user to execute [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on the database.
 To achieve this, I used HTML/CSS (Bootstrap) and PHP - _all 3 languages I have never used before_.
-To deploy it, a [Docker](https://www.docker.com/) Container was used.
+To deploy it, a [Docker](https://www.docker.com/) Container was utilized.

 Starting off with the logic, I used [OCI8](https://www.php.net/manual/de/book.oci8.php) for PHP in my `DatabaseHelper.php` to implement all the needed methods on my database for the CRUD operations. <br>
 An `index.php` files was created as the HomePage, housing general information, a _Sidebar_ & _Dropdown_ to navigate the site and a Diashow with related pictures. (see screenshot below) <br>